 Our ‘Aunties’ create a warm and caring environment that helps support your child in making the most of their abilities and talents.
 To assist us, we incorporate the Early Years Foundation Stage Framework (EYFS).

-We are registered and inspected by Early Years Ofsted (our 2018 visit saw us being rated as ‘Good’ -our most recent report can be found here) and we are also a member of the Pre-school Learning Alliance.
+We are registered and inspected by Early Years Ofsted (our 2018 visit saw us being rated as ‘Good’ -our most recent report can be found here) and we are also a member of the Early Years Alliance.

-Please speak with our current Manager Claire, or our Deputy, Kate, should you require wrap around care – a number of childminders also collect from us!
+We do run a daily breakfast club on request, but please speak with our current manager Claire should you require wrap around care – a number of childminders also collect from us.